 What is critical thinking?

 In its simplest form, critical thinking is a way of analyzing information by questioning it, examining it from all sides, avoiding logical fallacies, and considering alternative explanations.
-In short, people use critical thinking every day when making decisions or solving problems.
+In short, people use critical thinking daily when making decisions or solving problems.
 Although critical thinking is a life skill that can be applied to many situations, it has particular relevance in education and business.
 So how does one practice critical thinking?
 The following is some pertinent information on how you can improve your own critical thinking skills.

 Why do we need critical thinking?

 We live in a world of information, but it’s only as good as how we process it.
-The thoughts and decisions we make are dependent on how well we can evaluate and process information.
+The thoughts and decisions we make depend on how well we can evaluate and process information.
 Whether you’re trying to win an argument or make a sound decision about something important, being able to think critically can help you do that—in any situation.
 Simply put, if you want to succeed in any endeavor, it will help immensely if you know how to reason and analyze issues logically.
 And that’s what critical thinking is all about!

 What are some examples of critical thinking in action?